VelouriasMoon/FE-Engage-SP/README.md

 it to Engage to make sure it's using the latest version of the export template.
 Enable/Disable all the texture setup you do or don't want exported.
 Then you are ready to hit the Export button, SP will export all your textures game ready for import into unity.
 Once it's done exporting the textures click the "Open Output Folder" at the top of the export window in the List of Exports tab to get the images you need to import into unity.

-one limit of this is that texture sets will all have their own export, so if you want to have both the Dress and Skin textures in the same image like how engage does your'll have to do some post image editing to splice the 2 together.
+one limit of this is that texture sets will all have their own export, so if you want to have both the Dress and Skin textures in the same image like how engage does you'll have to do some post image editing to splice the 2 together.
 Or just leave them as is and use them as sperate textures in unity.